Tigers vs Pirates Odds, Spread, and Total

 - The total has gone UNDER in four of Detroit's last five games.

-- The total has gone OVER in five of Pittsburgh's last six games against Detroit.
+- The total has gone OVER in six of Pittsburgh's last seven games against Detroit.

 Tigers vs Pirates Injury Reports